bjzhang/bjzhang.github.io/_drafts/2016-12-08-how-to-find-out-a-definition-of-a-syscall-or-libc-function.md

 endif
 ```

-The above macro show that the name, number of args and symbol of syscall.
-There is also another two useful macro:
+The above macro show that the name, number of args and symbol of sched_yield syscall.
+There are also another two useful macros:
-`#define SYSCALL_NOERRNO 1` means no error number will set after this syscall.
+*   `#define SYSCALL_NOERRNO 1` means no error number will set after this syscall.
-`#define SYSCALL_CANCELLABLE 1` means it is cancellable where pthread_cancel might happen.
-Reference "Cancellation points" in `man 7 pthreads`.
+*   `#define SYSCALL_CANCELLABLE 1` means it is cancellable where pthread_cancel might happen.
+Reference "Cancellation points" in `man 7 pthreads` for further information.

-find the definition in kernel
+Find the definition in kernel
 -----------------------------
-Most of the architecture supported by kernel make use of the `include/uapi/asm-generic/unistd.h` with their own option in unistd.h in arch/xxx.
-We could saw the file name of a syscall in this file.  "kernel/sched/core.c" for `sched_yield`.
+Most of the architecture make use of the `include/uapi/asm-generic/unistd.h` with their own options in unistd.h in arch/xxx.
+We could saw the file name of a syscall in this file.
+For example,  "kernel/sched/core.c" for `sched_yield`.
 ```
 > grep "\(\/\*.*\*\/\)\|\(sched_yield\)" include/uapi/asm-generic/unistd.h | grep sched_yield -B 1
 /* kernel/sched/core.c */